Kod3c/PassAndPlaySH/readme.md

 ### Architecture
 - **Vanilla JavaScript** - No external dependencies
-- **Multi-page structure** - Each game phase has its own focused page
+- **SPA Structure** - Single page application with client-side routing
-- **Service Worker** - Enables offline functionality and PWA features
+- **Service Worker** - Enables basic offline functionality and PWA features
-- **Local Storage** - Game state persistence without external servers
+- **Local Storage** - Planned for game state persistence
-- **Modular design** - Clean separation between game logic and UI
+- **Modular design** - Clean separation between routing logic and UI

 ### Browser Support
 - Modern browsers with ES6+ support
 - Service Worker support for offline functionality
-- Local Storage support for game persistence
+- Local Storage support for game persistence (planned)

 ### Performance
-- Lightweight implementation (< 200KB total)
+- Lightweight implementation (< 100KB total)
-- Fast page transitions
+- Fast page transitions with SPA routing
-- Efficient game state management
+- Efficient routing and state management
 - Minimal memory footprint

 ---

 ## Known Issues and Bug States

-### 🐛 Minor Issues
+### 🐛 Current Limitations
-- **Visual polish**: Some UI elements could benefit from additional styling refinement
-- **Mobile optimization**: Touch interactions could be further optimized for small screens
-- **Performance**: Some animations may need optimization on lower-end devices
+- **Game engine not implemented** - Core game mechanics are not yet functional
+- **Missing game pages** - Main game board, election, and legislation interfaces not yet created
+- **No game state persistence** - Local storage implementation is planned but not yet implemented
+- **Limited functionality** - Currently only setup and rules pages are fully functional

 ### ✅ Resolved Issues
-- **Game flow**: Complete game loop is fully functional
-- **State management**: Game state persistence and recovery works correctly
+- **SPA routing** - Client-side navigation now works correctly
-- **Privacy**: Role reveal and handoff screens properly protect information
-- **Rules implementation**: All game mechanics accurately follow Secret Hitler rules
+- **Subdirectory hosting** - App works properly when hosted in subdirectories
+- **Responsive design** - Layout works correctly on different screen sizes
+- **Basic PWA functionality** - Service worker and manifest are properly configured

 ---

 ## Contributing

-This is a personal project, but suggestions and feedback are welcome!
-The project has successfully completed the core game implementation and is now focused on polish and enhancement.
-Contributions for UI improvements, accessibility features, and performance optimization are particularly valuable.
+This is a personal project in early development.
+The project has successfully completed the foundation phase with SPA routing and basic UI, but the core game mechanics are still being implemented.
+Contributions for the game engine, game state management, and game interface development would be particularly valuable.

 ---